yiochen/Cheese/README.md

 ### World
 World is the most important class.
 It contains all the game objects in the game.
 It will also update all the objects every frame.
 ### Entity
 Entity is the super class of all possible game objects in the game (such as zombie, swiss, bullet, items).
+Every entity has a sprite, even the invisible entity has an empty sprite.
+The sprite will be created and
 ### Zombie
 Zombie extends Entity.
 All zombie has a leader.
 ### Player
 Player extends Entity.
 Player is the leader of a zombie horde.
 The strayed zombie also has an invisible player leader.
 ### Item
 Item extends Entity.
 Every non living thing is the game is a item, for example, bullet, medicine, rewards.

+**important** Zombie, Player, and Item cannot be extend anymore, to make different game object, add components to them.

 ### Component
 Components are attribute or behavior of an entity
 ### PooledComponent